The New York City Urban Debate League’s mission is to provide equitable access for academic debate opportunities.

 Our goal is to have all our debaters engage in the process of debate from prep to tournament for the whole tournament season.
 We value the journey more than the destination.
 As such it is the responsibility of all our member schools to foster a community of learning.
 This means abiding by community agreements and creating a safe and encouraging environment for all members of the League.
 Coaches are expected to reinforce this messaging with team members and anyone they bring to a tournament as a coach, judge, participant, observer, or guest.

 We recognize that there are many different types of debate leagues.
 If you seek a competitively focused environment, you may find a better fit elsewhere.
 If you seek to expose your students to debate and nurture all NYCUDL students in development through this wonderful activity, we think you will be happy to call the NYCUDL home!

-The League membership fee covers participation in five regular season virtual tournaments and the City Championships with up to ten entries for our regular season tournaments (maximum of 20-30 students based on debate events) and up to ten qualified entries in each division for the City Championships.
-Entries for the end of year State Championships requires an additional fee.
+The League membership fee covers participation in five regular season tournaments and the City Championships with up to ten entries for our regular season tournaments (maximum of 20-30 students based on debate events) and all qualified entries at our end of the year championships.

 This year we are also redoubling our efforts to provide expanded support for virtual outreach.
 We know that students and coaches are both under a lot of pressure and we aim to provide as much support as possible.

 Only member schools may participate in our League tournaments.